 Indian insurance industry is expecting legislative measures allowing 100 % FDI and launching new systems like composite license’, differential capital’, reduction in solvency norms’, captive license, change in investment regulations, one-time registration for intermediaries and allowing insurers to distribute other financial products

-New Delhi: It seems, Rs12 trillion Indian insurance industry, which has been keenly waiting for a new Bill, allowing host of reforms including 100 per cent foreign direct investment(FDI) and composite licenses, to be introduced in Parliament for almost last 18 months, once again will miss them in the coming Winter Session starting from Monday.
+New Delhi: Though high on agenda for the Modi government, Rs12 trillion Indian insurance industry, which has been keenly waiting for a new Bill, allowing a host of reforms including 100 per cent foreign direct investment(FDI) and composite licenses, to be introduced in Parliament for almost last 18 months, once again will miss them in the coming Winter Session of Parliament starting from Monday.

 The winter session will begin on November 25 and conclude on December 20.

-Industry sources point out that the government may now bring in a new Bill for amending existing Insurance Acts in the Budget session that will begin in February.
+Industry sources point out that the government may now bring in a new Bill for amending existing Insurance Acts in the Budget session of Parliament that will begin in February 2025.

 Among some of the important Bills, the government has listed in the Winter Session of Parliament are -the Waqf Amendment Bill, the Coastal Shipping Bill, The Indian Ports Bill and the Merchant Shipping Bill.